-- Accepts the tender submitted by Advanteering Civil Engineers for the Provision of Waterbird Refuge in accordance with Tender 13/2020 for the period of supply up to 30 June 2021 inclusive as the most advantageous offer; - 2.
-Accepts the tender price included in Confidential Attachment (a); and - 3.
-Notes that the tender price will be included in the Ordinary Council Meeting Minutes.
+- Accepts the tender submitted by Advanteering Civil Engineers for the Provision of Waterbird Refuge in accordance with Tender 13/2020 for the period of supply up to 30 June 2021 inclusive as the most advantageous offer; and - 2.
+Accepts the tender price of \$1,322,812 excluding GST as included in Confidential Attachment (a).